 Asics Roadhawk FF Review

-There are no fancy bits and pieces on the midsole – no shank, no Gel, no nothing – except for the Flytefoam compound in a full-length avatar.
-The midsole is compression molds and is firm to the touch.
+There are no fancy bits and pieces on the midsole – no shank, no Gel – except for the Flytefoam compound in a full-length avatar.
+The midsole is a compression mold and is firm to the touch.
 The foam has the characteristic Flytefoam texture – you can see a wrinkly surface with embedded fibers.

 Like any other foam, not all Flytefoam is the same.
-It can be of a softer density on some shoes, while shoes like the Roadhawk FF get a firm kind.
-This is something you should know – the Roadhawk is NOT a soft shoe, no matter how thick the heel looks.
+Some shoes have a softer density, while shoes like the Roadhawk FF have a firmer kind.
+You should know that the Roadhawk is NOT a soft shoe, no matter how thick the heel looks.

 Speaking of thickness, the midsole is rear-loaded.
-The heel stack of 20 mm is nearly double that of the 12 mm forefoot.
-And if you’re performing mental maths right now, then you must have realized that the Roadhawk has an 8 mm drop.
+The 20 mm heel stack is nearly double that of the 12 mm forefoot.
+And if you’re performing mental maths right now, you must have realized that the Roadhawk has an 8 mm drop.
 This is slightly lower than the usual Asics gradient of 10 mm.

 The only soft components are the removable Ortholite insole and the foam.
-The insole is a quiet, blown-foam kind used in other Asics shoes and is one reason why the Roadhawk is a great value – this is a premium component.
+The insole is a quiet, blown-foam kind used in other Asics shoes, and it is one reason why the Roadhawk is a great value—this is a premium component.

 The midsole sidewalls have a very balanced design.
-There are just some beautiful ridges running over the surface and no deep groove, which can cause a ride bias.
-The Roadhawk’s midsole also has pronounced edges that flare on both sides of the rearfoot, and this helps produce a cupping base for the foot to rest within.
+Some beautiful ridges run over the surface, and there is no deep groove, which can cause a ride bias.
+The Roadhawk’s midsole also has pronounced edges that flare on both sides of the rearfoot, which helps produce a cupping base for the foot to rest within.

 Unlike many Asics shoes with a softer blown rubber forefoot, the Roadhawk’s outsole is covered with hard carbon rubber throughout.
 While there are a few exposed midsole foam areas, most of the outsole is overlaid with rubber.
 At the same time, there’s plenty of flex grooving and articulation.